 Correcting the Maharashtra Board of Education

 In the 5th Standard English text book, published by Maharashtra Board of Education, it was wrongly mentioned that Kuchipudi dance form originated from Tanjavore, Tamil Nadu!
-Vijaya Prasad, who devoted her entire life in living and teaching this art form, could not bear it.
+Guru Vijaya Prasad, who devoted her entire life in living and teaching this art form, could not bear it.
 She wanted to give Kuchipudi the right status it deserved.
 She wrote numerous letters to the Maharashtra Department of Education, about Kuchipudi, its history and pointed out their mistake.
 She succeeded in her endeavor, as the Education Ministry sent her a reply acknowledging their mistake and correcting it in the next publication.

 This changed after Vijaya Prasad corresponded and met with the Samiti President.
-Because of Vijaya Prasad's efforts Swar Sadhana Samiti included Kuchipudi dance competitions in their annual event.
+Because of Guru Vijaya Prasad's efforts, Swar Sadhana Samiti included Kuchipudi dance competitions in their annual event.

-Vijaya Prasad publishes books on Kuchipudi in Marathi
+Guru Vijaya Prasad publishes books on Kuchipudi in Marathi